| Title: | Progress Bar for Parallel Tasks |

 BackendFactory$get(type)

-A character string specifying the type of the
+typeA character string specifying the type of the

-to instantiate.
-Possible values are "sync"
+Backend to instantiate.
+Possible values are "sync" and

-.
+"async".
 See the Details section for more information.

-When type = "sync"
+When type = "sync" a SyncBackend instance is created

 and returned.
-When type = "async"
+When type = "async" an AsyncBackend

 instance is provided instead.

-A concrete implementation of the class Backend
+A concrete implementation of the class Backend.
+It

-throws an error if the requested backend type
+throws an error if the requested backend type is not supported.

 clone()